-- water content.
-The suction pressure has the effect of increasing the shear strength of the soil so a limiting value suctps can be set which is the maximum suction pressure which can be passed on to the soil. - 19.
-During undrained unloading a soil will expand as the load is removed leading to a drop in porewater pressure which is known as the cavitation pressure.
+- effect of increasing the shear strength of the soil so a limiting value suctps can be set which is the maximum suction pressure which can be passed on to the soil. - 19.
+During undrained unloading a soil will expand as the load is removed leading to a drop in porewater pressure measured from the steady state which is known as the cavitation pressure.
 The drop in porewater pressure increases the shear strength of the soil.
-A limiting value cavprs can be set which is the maximum cavitation pressure which can be transmitted to the soil. - 20.
+A limiting value cavprs can be set which is the maximum cavitation pressure which can be transmitted to the soil. cavprs is only applicable in an undrained static analysis. - 20.
 PROFILE SETs can be used to define a spatial variation of a property in 2D and 3D two phase and continuum elements..